Putnam-like dataset summary: LLMs as mathematical competition contestants: Introduction

 \section{Introduction}

-In recent months, general-purpose large language models have significantly progressed in mathematical reasoning.
+General-purpose large language models have recently shown significant progress in mathematical reasoning.
 It was observed that LLMs are obtaining high scores in final-answer benchmarks (see \cite{x2}).
 In such benchmarks, models are asked only for the final answer to a mathematical problem, which is then compared to the correct one.
-Models don't produce complete, rigorous solutions (or they are not verified), but they provide only the final answer, which is usually a number.
-It is clear that such benchmarks are not able to capture the real mathematical capability of the model.
+Models do not produce complete, rigorous solutions (or they are not verified), but they provide only the final answer, which is usually a number.
+It is clear that such benchmarks are not able to capture the real mathematical capability of the model, except in the case of extremely challenging problems, see \cite{x7}.

 Hence, there is a need to analyze the behavior of LLMs on mathematical proof-like problems, in particular, where the aim of the problem is to prove or disprove some property.
 Such problems are quite popular in mathematical competitions.
+The behavior of LLMs on proof-based problems was studied on problems from a number of mathematical competitions, including the 2025 USA Mathematical Olympiad \cite{x1,x4}, the International Mathematical Olympiad \cite{x1, x5} (also formalized in Lean \cite{x6}), and the International Mathematics Competition for University Students (IMC) \cite{x1,x8}.
+See also \cite{x9,x12} for a wide benchmarks of LLM-generated mathematical proofs for the problems originated in mathematical competitions.
+The parallel topic is the benchmarking of LMMs on research-level problems that requires a rigorous proof, see \cite{x10}.

-On September 23rd, 2025, Google DeepMind released the dataset, called Putnam-like (\url{https://github.com/google-deepmind/eval_hub/tree/master/eval_hub/putnam_like}), with 96 mathematical problems on the level of competitions for students like the William Lowell Putnam Mathematical Competition (\url{https://maa.org/putnam/}) or the International Mathematics Competition for University Students (\url{https://www.imc-math.org.uk/}).
-These problems were prepared in cooperation with Google DeepMind by the authors of this article as modifications of the problems used in competitions in previous years.
+On September 23, 2025, Google DeepMind released the dataset, called Putnam-like (\url{https://github.com/google-deepmind/eval_hub/tree/master/eval_hub/putnam_like}), with 96 mathematical problems on the level of competitions for students like the William Lowell Putnam Mathematical Competition (\url{https://maa.org/putnam/}) or IMC (\url{https://www.imc-math.org.uk/}).
+These problems were prepared in cooperation with Google DeepMind by the authors of this article.